buiquanghuy23103/Unity/README.md

 1. Go to `test_libft`
 2. Create symbolic link `libft.a` and `libft.h` to your static library and header respectively.
 3. Type `make` and hit Enter.
 That will be all :)
+4. If you don't want `make` to display the commands it run, use `make -s` instead.

 ## How to write a test